Advanced Accounting for BS/MS in Accounting

 - Dividends

-- Increases or decreases in ownership stake while still maintaining control
+Increases or decreases in ownership stake while still maintaining

 When the parent acquires or relinquishes control